RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 &lt;div class=&quot;bg-teal p1&quot;&gt;&lt;/div&gt;
 {{< /prism >}}

 That would make the ``div``'s background teal, and put padding on it.

+While you're coding css, one of the most frustrating things is not being able to visualize how things are fitting together and impacting one another on your pages.
+Here's just the medicine for that ill: check out [Pesticide](http://pesticide.io/) from [Adam Morse](http://mrmrs.cc/).

 <span class="sans bold px1 rounded white bg-teal regular"><em>For now:</em></span>